SimpleMage/magento2-cachewarmup/README.md

 ## Key Features

 - **Compatibility**: Works with both Magento Full Page Cache and Varnish.
-- **URL from file**: Supports cache warmup based on a list of URLs imported from a file (e.g., from Google Analytics) - can warmup custom pages from every module provider e.g. blog module or category pages with filters applied.
+- **URLs from file**: Supports cache warmup based on a list of URLs imported from a file (e.g., from Google Analytics) - can warmup custom pages from every module provider e.g. blog module or category pages with filters applied.
+- **Automated custom file read**: If you want to prepare custom automatic file generation with list of URLs you can create your own script and upload file to static path.
 - **Multi-Server Support**: Handles infrastructures with multiple Varnish servers or single Varnish instance.
 - **Cronjob Integration**: Automates cache warmup at scheduled intervals via cronjob.
 - **SSL Verification**: Includes an option to disable SSL verification for local Varnish testing.